A.R.C.T., B.Sc. (Toronto), M.Sc. (Toronto), Ph.D. (Toronto)

 This is a preprint highlighting a research question I have been working on for the past 30 years since I was an undergraduate student.
 This work deals with the principles that underlie sensory function.
 The idea is to develop a fully detailed theory about how the sensory system processes information.
 At the heart of this approach is a single equation of information which allows us to calculate the sensory response measured from a neuron to any time-varying sensory intensity input.
 You can read it here.

 The theory also predicts a new, as of yet undiscovered property of sensory adaptation!
-Nobel Laureate Lord Adrian discovered the action potential almost a hundred years ago.
-During that time, there have been countless studies (including measurements by Adrian himself) that have measured sensory adaptation.
+Nobel Laureate Lord Adrian discovered the all-or-nothing property of the nervous system almost a hundred years ago.
+During that time, there have been countless studies (including measurements by Adrian himself) that have measured sensory adaptation -- adaptation governs how sensory signals gradually fade away with time (think adapting to the sweetness of juice).
 Could Adrian's studies have missed a fundamental observation underlying neural adaptation?
 My theory predicts that there exists a simple and elegant relationship governing the spontaneous, peak and subsequent steady-state activity: that the steady-state activity is the geometric mean of the spontaneous and peak activities.
 This simple equation works as well in proprioception and touch (in two of Adrian's original recordings) as it does in taste and smell.
 It work as well in fish as it does in reptiles and mammals, in fibres with low and high spontaneous activity.
 It is likely a universal equation.
 This result will likely change the entire course of neuroscience as it shows, in ways that the Hodgkin-Huxley equation cannot do easily, that a simple, universal mathematical structure underlies the functioning of the nervous system.
 You can read it here.

-Keywords: theoretical and computational neural systems, information theory, psychophysics, acoustics
+Keywords: Theoretical and computational neuroscience/engineering, information theory, psychophysics, acoustics

 Publications: You can find a list of my publications at here.